willcpope/text_generation/README.md

 The goal of this project was to train artificial intelligence models to generate text.

 ## AI Model 1: The Works of H.P.
 Lovecraft
 This model was trained using the complete works of the American writer of weird fiction and horror fiction, H.P.
 Lovecraft.
-The prompt used to generate text is a note found in Lovecraft's Commonplace Book where he kept a record of all of his story ideas.
-The goal was to see if the model could generate text that builds on the story note.
+The prompt used to generate text is from his "Commonplace Book" - a listing of story ideas, concepts, and other elements which he might at some point include in his stories.
+The goal was to generate text that builds on entry 111 from 1923 -

+> *"Ancient ruin in Alabama swamp—voodoo."*

 ## AI Model 2: Destiny Flavor Text
 This model was trained using flavor text from items in the video game, Destiny 2.
-The goal of this model was to see if the model could generate interesting in-universe ideas.
+The goal of this model was to generate interesting in-universe items.

 ## Technology
 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)